Economy of Russia: Information technology

 Russia has more academic graduates than any other country in Europe (and world leader in percentage of population with associate degree or higher: 54%, compared to 31% in UK).

-The IT market is one of the most dynamic sectors of the Russian economy.
 Russian software exports have risen from just $120 million in 2000 to $3.3 billion in 2010.
 Since the year 2000 the IT market has started growth rates of 30–40% a year, growing by 54% in 2006 alone.
 The biggest sector in terms of revenue is system and network integration, which accounts for 28.3% of the total market revenues.
-Meanwhile, the fastest growing segment of the IT market is offshore programming.